Scaling and localization in multipole-conserving diffusion

-The extra power of $\r$ in \eqref{eq:J_dipole_our} yields a dynamic exponent of $z=5$, or $z = d+4$ in $d$ dimensions.
-A further notable feature of this equation is that $\r(x) \propto e^{-x/\ell}$ is a steady-state solution for all $\ell$.
-As we will see, the existence of exponentially-localized steady states is a simple consequence of entropy maximization, indicating that the general form of \eqref{eq:J_dipole_our} is insensitive to the detailed nature of the microscopic dynamics.
-Both localization and $z=4+d$ scaling are readily observed in microscopic simulations, as seen in Fig.~\ref{fig:dipole}(b-d).
+A scaling analysis of \eqref{eq:J_dipole_our} yields a dynamic exponent of $z = d+4$ in $d$ dimensions, with the dimension dependence arising from the fact that $J$ is a nonlinear function of $\rho$.
+This scaling governs the relaxation that occurs around a zero-density background.
+On the other hand, the relaxation of {\it small} fluctuations around a {\it nonzero} background density $\bar \rho$ evolves with $z=4$, as can be seen by noting that \eqref{eq:J_dipole_our} reduces to \eqref{eq:J_dipole_prev} with respect to the density difference $\delta \rho \equiv \rho - \bar{\rho}$ after linearizing in $\delta\rho$.
+A further notable feature of the expression \eqref{eq:J_dipole_our} is that $\r(x) \propto e^{-x/\ell}$ is a steady-state solution for all $\ell$ (see Fig.~\ref{fig:dipole}(d)).
+This reflects the principle of entropy maximization, suggesting that the form of \eqref{eq:J_dipole_our} should be general regardless of the specifics of the underlying microscopic dynamics.

-The analysis leading to \eqref{eq:J_dipole_our} is readily generalized to dynamics conserving higher multipole moments of the density.
-For quadrupole-conserving dynamics conserving both $x_\mathrm{cm}$ and the standard deviation $\sigma = (N^{-1} \int dx\, x^2 \rho(x,t))^{1/2}$, the steady-state distributions are Gaussians, with the conservation of $\sigma$ preventing the distribution from relaxing.
+Our analysis extends to dynamics conserving higher multipole moments of density.
+As an example, in quadrupole-conserving dynamics that preserves both $x_\mathrm{cm}$ and the standard deviation $\sigma \equiv (N^{-1} \int dx\, x^2 \rho(x,t))^{1/2}$, the resulting steady-state distributions are Gaussians, with the conservation of $\sigma$ preventing the spreading of the density field.

-The same guiding principles underlying the above results are operative when the particles in question obey quantum statistics.
-Multipole-conserving fermions turn out to form real-space Fermi surfaces, while bosons exhibit a real-space analog of Bose-Einstein condensation, with a macroscopic number of bosons condensing onto a single site.
+Finally, the principles identified in our study are also applicable to particles obeying quantum statistics.
+Multipole-conserving fermions turn out to form real-space Fermi surfaces, while bosons exhibit a real-space analog of Bose-Einstein condensation, with a macroscopic number of bosons condensing at a single site.

-\paragraph*{Steady-state distribution:} We begin by understanding the origin of the exponentially-localized steady-state shown in Fig.~\ref{fig:dipole}(d).
-In the absence of any conserved energy, the steady-state density $\req(x)$ can be obtained by extremizing the entropy $S = - \int dx\, \rho (x) \ln \rho (x)$ subject to the conservation of $N = \int dx\, \rho(x)$ and the center of mass $x_\mathrm{cm} = N^{-1} \int dx \, x \rho(x)$.
-Carrying out the extremization with the use of Lagrange multipliers directly yields an exponentially-localized density profile.
+\paragraph*{Steady-state distribution:} We begin by describing the origin of the exponentially-localized steady-state shown in Fig.~\ref{fig:dipole}(d).
+In the absence of the potential energy due to interactions, the steady-state density $\req(x)$ can be derived by maximizing the entropy $S = - \int dx\, \rho (x) \ln \rho (x)$ subject to the conservation of the particle number $N = \int dx\, \rho(x)$ and the center of mass $x_\mathrm{cm} = N^{-1} \int dx \, x \rho(x)$.
+Carrying out the extremization using Lagrange multipliers directly yields an exponentially-localized density profile.
 In particular, if the particles are confined to the half-line $x >0$, the equilibrium density is